Take an Employment Advocate to your mediation

 Why should you take an Employment Law Advocate to mediation?

 We are experts in New Zealand Employment Law.
 We know your rights, we have a lot of experience with these matters, and we know what financial (and other) compensations are appropriate.

 Most often the employer will bring an Employment Lawyer or Employment Advocate themselves and if you are representing yourself this can put you at a disadvantage both emotionally and intellectually.
 You can represent yourself, but knowing your rights and being able to stay calm and open-minded during the process is important.

-Our Advocates are legal experts, with specialised knowledge of employment law.
+Our Employment Advocates are legal experts, with specialised knowledge of employment law.
 We can represent you all the way to the Employment Court if necessary.
-Our fees are much less than it would cost to use a lawyer.
+Our fees are much less than it would cost to use an employment lawyer.
 We will take your case to mediation if we think we can get you a financial outcome.
 You don’t pay us unless we do.

 Our Employment Advocates will:

 - gather facts,

 - set out the law

 - identify the most appropriate solution for the issue,

 We attempt to obtain fair compensation based on the facts presented and the ways in which your employer may have breached your rights under NZ Employment Law.